Richard Curtis: Campaigning

+In 2020, Curtis co-founded the climate finance campaign Make My Money Matter.
+According to Campaign Director David Hayman the campaign "is all about helping people understand the impact of their money and how helping them think that if they are saving for retirement, what kind of retirement is their money saving for?
+What kind of world is it building?"

+In 2021, he joined the Rewriting Extinction campaign to fight the climate and biodiversity crisis through comics.
+He wrote a comic story in collaboration with War and Peas named "Woke".
+It was printed in the book The Most Important Comic Book on Earth: Stories to Save the World which was released on 28 October 2021 by DK.

 Personal life

-Curtis lives in Notting Hill and has a country house in Walberswick, Suffolk with broadcaster Emma Freud; they have four children, including writer and activist Scarlet.
-He previously dated Anne Strutt, now Baroness Jenkin of Kennington, before her marriage to Sir Bernard Jenkin, a Member of Parliament (MP).
-Curtis has named characters in his writing Bernard (reputedly after Bernard Jenkin).
-It is claimed he used the Jenkins' wedding as inspiration for Four Weddings and a Funeral.
+Curtis lives in Notting Hill and has a country house in Walberswick, Suffolk with broadcaster Emma Freud whom he married in September 2023.
+They have four children, including writer and activist Scarlett.
+He dated Anne Strutt, now Baroness Jenkin of Kennington, before her marriage to Bernard Jenkin, a Member of Parliament (MP).
+Curtis has named characters in his writing Bernard (reputedly after Jenkin).
+It is said he used the Jenkins' wedding as inspiration for Four Weddings and a Funeral.
 He is irreligious.

+Richard Curtis never won an Oscar for his films, but in 2024 he was honored with an honorary Oscar, the Jean Hersholt Humanitarian Award for his achievements.
+The Oscar was presented to him with an infamously hilarious speech by actor Hugh Grant.